schlich/loutech/README.md

 ### Section 7.
 Compensation
 The compensation of officers of the Corporation shall be fixed by the Board of Directors.

+### Section 8.
+Nomination and Election of Officers
+Any Worker-member can nominate any Worker-member, including himself/herself, for any office.
+Nominations shall take place at the Annual Member Meeting and at the preceding regular meeting.
+Officers shall then be elected at the Annual Member Meeting by an electronic approval-style ballot, to serve one-year terms.
+The candidate receiving the highest number of votes for an office shall be elected.

 ## ARTICLE VI – CAPITAL STOCK